We know how Covid-19 has changed the habits of diners in 2020. Here's what will change, and what will remain changed in 2021.

 Home gardens and edible cacti

-I home gardens they are all the rage, with people adding fresh herbs, citrus, chillies, and vegetables to all of their dishes.
-The next steps are homemade oat milk, pesto, jam, brine.
-"Home chefs" will dehydrate, can and ferment more than ever.
+I home gardens are all the rage, with people adding fresh herbs, citrus fruits, chilies and vegetables to all their dishes.
+Next steps are homemade oat milk, pesto, jam, brine.
+“Home chefs” will be dehydrating, canning, and fermenting more than ever.

 People are also starting to grow and eat some cactus species, adding unique flavors and health benefits to a number of dishes.
 Grilled cactus can be a tasty side dish, or add a new texture to salads.